glennmatlin/FIFE_manuscript/wopr/content/06_discussion.typ

 Through experimentation with AI in wargames, the fields of economics and finance can move beyond static theoretical models toward dynamic environments governed by uncertainty and enforced by structured adjudicators.
 AI agents acting as firms, governments, or traders enable exploration of systemic risks, policy interventions, and resource distribution at scale.
 By studying these agents in wargames such as Civilization IV and Settlers of Catan, researchers gain novel methodologies for testing, refining, and even challenging economic and financial theory.
 In doing so, wargames not only deepen our understanding of strategic behavior but also provide actionable insights into the design and regulation of real-world markets.

+== Medicine and Public Health
+(TODO: Dark winter and other wargames)
+// todo: ask parv|yixiong